 On a side note, it was pretty awesome to see how many female presenters and attendees were present.
 Sure, there is still a long way to go to close the gender gap in tech, but it feels like we’re making progress!

 I felt there were two major themes at React Rally this year.
 One, that we should use our skills to create meaningful, useful things.
 Two, that we should ignore thought leaders and pressure to do things the “right” way all the time.

-At first it might seem like these themes contradict each other, but I think they offer a reflection on the ideals of programming versus the reality.
+At first, it might seem like these themes contradict each other, but I think they offer a reflection on the ideals of programming versus reality.
 We all wish we could be paid to work on meaningful things all the time, but that’s not usually the case.
 Luckily as Carrie Maxwell pointed out in her talk “React(ing) in a Crisis”, there are lots of options to donate our programming skills to meaningful causes!

 Even if we are lucky enough to be paid to work on something meaningful, it’s still important to not get caught up in the hype of writing perfect code.
 Michael Chan’s talk, “Hot Garbage: Clean Code is Dead”, taught me that we aren’t builders, we are farmers.
-We create living code, that changes constantly with new requirements, technologies, etc. Instead of focusing on writing clean code, we should focus on making code that’s pliable, composable, reasonable, and, perhaps most importantly, removeable.
+We create living code, that changes constantly with new requirements, technologies, etc. Instead of focusing on writing clean code, we should focus on making code that’s pliable, composable, reasonable, and, perhaps most importantly, removable.

 Some other highlights:

 - Henry Zhu’s gave an amazing and brave talk on the stress of being an open-source maintainer.
 We should all have more patience and kindness for those working on the libraries we love and consider donating if we can.